 Harvest is an exciting time when gardeners can enjoy the fruit of their labor.
-But before taking a break during the fall and winter months, the forward-thinking gardener should take a few simple measures to ensure that the garden and yard is ready to nourish next spring’s blooms.
-This time we go through a short list of top 5 things to do in the garden this fall.
+But before taking a break during the fall and winter months, the forward-thinking gardener should take a few simple measures to ensure that the garden and yard are ready to nourish next spring’s blooms.
+This time we go through a short list of the top 5 things to do in the garden this fall.

 Gardens are living ecosystems consisting of billions of microscopic bacteria and fungi working to convert organic material into food and nutrients for plants.
 When we feed the soil, the soil will feed our plants, producing lush and fruitful gardens.

 Compost adds complex microbes back into the soil.
 Compost that is well-rotted and decomposed does not supply gardens with nutrients- those have been used up to feed the plant already.

 It does, however, supply the soil with microbes that are necessary to form air and water pockets and enables the soil to store and release water and other nutrients into its new life.